wissemkhayati/Three-JS-and-React-JS/README.md

 # Three-JS-and-React-JS
-ThreeJS in ReactJS without react-three-fiber
+ThreeJS in ReactJS without using react-three-fiber